Noznoc/r-gis-workshop/README.md

 # Files

+- **`choropleth-notebook.Rmd` is the file for the workshop**
+  - `choropleth-notebook.html` is a HTML output of `choropleth-notebook.Rmd`
 - `/data` has all data necessary for the workshop, including the raw data that was manipulated for the workshop
+  - `census_variables.csv` is the file with extracted Census variables from the Census 2016 Profile and from the the `98-400-X2016004_ENG_CSV` data table
+  - `lcsd000b16a_simplified.dbf`, `lcsd000b16a_simplified.prj`, `lcsd000b16a_simplified.shp` and `lcsd000b16a_simplified.shx` are the files for the Census Subdivision (CSD) shapefile
+  - `lcsd000b16a_simplified.json` is the same as the shapefile, but in a different geospatial data format
+  - `shelters.csv` has all shelters from Vancouver (January 2018)
-- **`choropleth-notebook.Rmd` is the file for the workshop**
+  - `vancouver_shelters_2018.pdf` is the original file the shelters were extracted from
-- `census.R` is an example of a R script for manipulating the original census data
+- `census.R` is an example of a R script for manipulating the 98-400-X2016004_ENG_CSV Census 2016 data table

 # Author
 Julia Conzon (julia.conzon@hsdc-hrdcc.gc.ca)